Losant/losant-rest-js/docs/auth.md

 ## Authenticate Device

-Authenticates a device using the provided credentials
+Authenticates a device using the provided credentials.

 ```javascript
 var params = {